-- Give time and attention when dropping off and picking up their children. - Drop off or pick up their children outside the daily programme times, or ask the teacher for another time to discuss matters when there will be sufficient time for the child. - Make time for a conversation twice a year to discuss the observations of your child.
+- Give time and attention when dropping off and picking up their children. - Drop off or pick up their children outside the daily programme times, or ask the teacher for another time to discuss matters when there will be sufficient time for the child. - Make time for a conversation twice a year at the daycare and once a year at the afterschool, to discuss the observations of your child.
 This enables us to align the care and support for your child with your wishes as much as possible.

-5. Encouraging children to get to know themselves and have or develop self-esteem (personal skills)
+5. Encouraging children to get to know themselves and have or develop self-esteem (personal skills) Within PYP we work on the self-management skills and the research and thinking skills

 Each child has the opportunity and space to experiment with their possibilities according to their developmental phase, speed and temperament.
 This teaches them their own possibilities and boundaries.
 The children are also stimulated to develop flexibility and creativity.
-This contributes to forming a positive sense of self-worth in the children.
+This contributes to form a positive sense of self-worth in the children.